notwa/homebrew/README.md

 their work has been invaluable in getting things started on the N64, and i recommend checking it out.

-some (currently unused) resources are scattered about. the [Dwarf Fortress][dwarf] 8x12 font is included as a 1-bit-per-pixel image.
+some resources are scattered about for testing purposes. the [Dwarf Fortress][dwarf] 8x12 font is included as a 1-bit-per-pixel image.
 [a test card by Väinö Helminen][card] is included as well.